Anjan Chowdhury: Career

-Association
+Associations

 Anjan Chowdhury is a Trustee Member of the Education, Science, Technology and Cultural Development Trust (ESTCDT) of Independent University, Bangladesh.
 He is the Chairman of Society for the Promotion of Bangladesh Art (SPBA) and President of Annoda Gobinda Public Library, Pabna.
 He is the Vice President of Bangladesh Olympic Association (BOA) and is a Councilor of Bangladesh Football Federation (BFF).
 He is a member of the Kurmitola Golf Club (KGC) Executive Board.

 He served as vice president previously and councilor of Bangladesh Cricket Board, and director of Abahani Limited Dhaka.

-Professional recognitions

 He is the President of AOAB (Aviation Operators Association of Bangladesh).
 He is the President of ATCO (Association of Television Channel Owners).
 He is the Chairman of Micro Industries Development Assistance and Services (MIDAS) and Dmoney.
 He is also the Chairman of Sun Foundation and Sun Communications Ltd.

 He was the former president of BAPA (Bangladesh Agro Processors Association) and Bangladesh Toiletries and Cosmetic Association.

 Contributions in sports, culture and education

 Sports

-Chowdhury is associated with various sports councils, associations, clubs, etc. and he is honored with lifetime membership of Bangladesh Sports Press Association (BSPA).
-He was a member of the Pabna District Sports Association's executive committee and still conducts their events as a consultant.
+Chowdhury is associated with various sports councils, associations, clubs, etc. and is a lifetime member of the Bangladesh Sports Press Association (BSPA).
+He was a member of the Pabna District Sports Association' executive committee and still conducts their events as a consultant.
 He has been awarded the National Sports Awards 2009 by The Ministry of Youth & Sports, Government of the People's Republic of Bangladesh.
 He is the founding chairman of Pabna Pirates FC (Football Club) and Pabna Pirates CC (Cricket Club).
 He was the former president of Pabna Press Club.
 He also served as the vice-president of the Bangladesh Football Federation (BFF).